The AAOS has long valued the energy, experience, and commitment of our members in the many volunteer roles in our governance structure.

 AAOS Mandatory Disclosure Policy

-Each Fellow or Member participating in an AAOS CME program, serving as an author of enduring materials, as a member of the AAOS Councils, Cabinets, Committees, Project Teams or other official AAOS groups, editors-in-chief and editorial boards or AAOS guideline development workgroups has the obligation to disclose all potentially conflicting interests through the AAOS Orthopaedic Disclosure Program.
+Each Fellow or Member participating in an AAOS CME program, serving as an author of enduring materials, as a member of the AAOS Councils, Committees, Project Teams or other official AAOS groups, editors-in-chief and editorial boards or AAOS guideline development workgroups has the obligation to disclose all potentially conflicting interests through the AAOS Orthopaedic Disclosure Program.

 AAOS Committee Appointment Program